markusmoenig/Eldiron/docs/docs/creator/project_tree.md

 You use the [geometry tools](tools/overview#map-tools-specifics) to create geometry for the regions.
 Regions can be viewed using a **2D** or various **3D** cameras.

-Each region also has its own script entries in the tree:
+Each region also has its own behavior entry in the tree:

-- **Eldrin Scripting** for text-based region logic.
+- **Behavior Nodes** for region events.

-These region scripts are the right place for map-local behavior and runtime overrides, for example:
+Region settings configure map-local rendering, including:

 - region-specific palette remapping
 - local fog or background overrides

-- region-only quest or event coordination
+Use the region graph for region events.

 ## Characters

 A **character template** is a reusable blueprint that defines the **behavior, attributes, and appearance** of a character in the game.

-You can edit character behavior with **Eldrin Scripting** and edit the initial **Attributes** of the character.
+Use **Behavior Nodes** for character reactions and **Entity Nodes** for initial configuration, race/class selection, and player input.

 You can instantiate a character template into the map of the region by simply dragging and dropping the character template into the map (Click left of the *Name* item and drag).